 Online Safety

-Online Safety for Parents Session 2023
+Online Safety for Parents Session Slides

-See below for a PDF of our Parents Online Safety Session in March 2023 as part of our offering for Online Safety Day 2023.
+See below for a PDF of our Parents Online Safety Session in March as part of our offering for Online Safety Day.

 Keeping your child safe on the web is essential for us all to understand.
 Here are some simple but useful guidance documents to help you.
 The first is our guidelines, what we do at BP with your children.